 - Comparing notes with my friend Andrew Shotland at SMX West, we both noticed that searching for a URL on Google will get it indexed.
 (Update: Andrew’s posted the collective wisdom people shared with him at the bar on getting indexed quickly… I’m amazed he remembered any of it at all!
 Update 2: I found an old post of mine discussing my own linkless indexing techniques a while back.)
 My guess is that the engines treat that as equivalent to submission through their forms – nice for discovery, but not quite rankings.
-(I also saw this behaviour on Yahoo, by the way.)
+(I also saw this behavior on Yahoo, by the way.)

 - But wait!
 What if thousands of people search for your domain name each month – a likely indicator of brand awareness?
 And if one or two searches are good enough to get you indexed, presumably having search volume beyond a certain threshold should be good for some ranking points.

 - So isn’t that proof of brands driving Google’s algorithms?
 No, I’d say that the algorithms are geared towards showing people what they want, the same way a bookstore will carry a book if enough people ask for it.
 Therefore the algorithms will give those ranking points to anything with search volume – and having a big brand is just one way of achieving that.
 Generic-keyword domain names are another.
 And…

 6. Viral creations drive their own, long-lasting brand awareness.
 As measured in search volume.
 My Internal Link Building plugin still gets people searching Google for “Internal Link Building” (with the caps, so it’s not just something random) and other similar phrases.